WORKSHOP: Value of Care Graduate Workshops

 6056 HSSB Seminar Room

-The IHC’s Graduate Affiliate Program is pleased to host the first of two public workshops in which graduate scholars will present their work on the topic of care in conjunction with the IHC’s the Value of Care series.
+The IHC’s Graduate Affiliate Program is pleased to host the first of two public workshops in which graduate scholars will present their work on the topic of care in conjunction with the IHC Value of Care Series.

 Presenters: